 Darlene Losier – Registered Physiotherapist, C.E.O

 Darlene graduated from McMaster University with a Bachelor of Health Sciences in Physiotherapy in 1998 as well as a Bachelor of Kinesiology in 1996.
-She has complete the McMaster Contemporary Medical Acupuncture Program, Scalp and AFCI Acupuncture courses and uses Acupuncture extensively in her practice.
-She has completed her Level 2 Manual Therapy courses and also has training in Active Release Techniques (A.R.T.)™, Concussion Management, Guasha, Gait and Orthotic Assessment and Kinesio-taping.
-She is a Stott™ Pilates trained instructor.
+She has completed the McMaster Contemporary Medical Acupuncture Program, Scalp and AFCI Acupuncture courses and uses Acupuncture extensively in her practice.
+She has completed her Level 2 Manual Therapy courses and also has training in Active Release Techniques (A.R.T.)™, Concussion Management, Guasha, Cupping and Kinesio-taping.
 She has developed an integrated treatment approach in her experienced orthopedic practice and enjoys seeing her clients achieve their goals.

-Professionally, she has volunteered on the Acupuncture Division Executive of the Canadian Physiotherapy Association (CPA) for 18 years as both Newsletter Editor and Treasurer.
-She volunteers as a member of the marketing committee of the Caledonia BIA, helping local businesses.
+Professionally, she is a Peer Assessor with the College of Physiotherapists of Ontario.
+She has volunteered on the Acupuncture Division Executive of the Canadian Physiotherapy Association (CPA) for 18 years as both Newsletter Editor and Treasurer.
+She volunteers locally as a Director on the Caledonia BIA Board of Directors, helping local businesses.
 She has published articles in the Interdivisional Review Journal of the CPA and the Acupuncture Division Newsletter.

 Heather MacKay – Registered Physiotherapist, C.E.O.